bryborge/fizzbuzz-gem/README.md

 in fact!
 I've written ruby for years,
-but I realized it was mostly rails or one-off scripts, and I wanted to discover how to make an actual factual gem!
+but I realized it was mostly rails or one-off scripts, and I wanted to discover how to make an actual gem.
 That's what this repo is -- a learning exercise for gem development. <3

 ## Local